Medicare Enrolled

 What this data tells you about Dr. Andersen

-Dr. Garrett Andersen is a body imaging physician in San Antonio, TX, with 20 years in practice.
+Dr. Garrett Andersen is a body imaging physician in San Antonio, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Andersen performed 122,593 Medicare services across 5,232 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Andersen received a total of $302 from 3 pharmaceutical and/or device companies across 5 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in body imaging physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.